inet-framework/inet/doc/src/users-guide/ch-queueing.rst

 These modules deal with memory allocation of packets without considering the ordering among them.
-A packet buffer generally doesn't have gates, and packets are not pushed into or popped from it.
+A packet buffer generally doesn't have gates, and packets are not pushed into or pulled from it.

 -  :ned:`PacketBuffer`: generic buffer that provides shared storage between several queues